Diagnosis of HIV/AIDS

-HIV tests are used to detect the presence of the human immunodeficiency virus (HIV), the virus that causes HIV/AIDS, in serum, saliva, or urine.
+HIV tests are used to detect the presence of the human immunodeficiency virus (HIV), the virus that can lead to AIDS, in serum, saliva, or urine.
 Such tests may detect antibodies, antigens, or RNA.

 AIDS diagnosis

-AIDS is diagnosed separately from HIV.
+AIDS stands for acquired immunodeficiency syndrome.
+It is a clinical condition characterized by severe immunosuppression that can occur when HIV is untreated.
+A person with HIV is diagnosed with AIDS when their CD4+ T cell count falls below 200 cells per μL or they develop an AIDS-defining clinical condition.

 Terminology

 The eclipse period is a variable period starting from HIV exposure in which no existing test can detect HIV.
 The median duration of the eclipse period in one study was 11.5 days.
 The window period is the time between HIV exposure and when an antibody or antigen test can detect HIV.
 The median window period for antibody/antigen testing is 18 days.
 Nucleic acid testing (NAT) further reduces this period to 11.5 days.

 Performance of medical tests is often described in terms of: